 Special offers should be just that: special.
 Next time your fitness or wellness business decides to offer greatly reduced fees for new members, think about who’s winning and losing on the deal, how your existing customers feel, and whether you can sustain cash flow given your choice of sales strategy.

-I was in the gym the other day when a display caught my eye: it was for a steeply discounted membership for new sign-ups.
+I was visiting a gym when a display caught my eye: it was for a steeply discounted membership for new sign-ups.
 Had I just been visiting for a day, I might have signed up then and there.
 But I was already a customer.

 Not surprisingly, it miffed me a little that here I was paying the full membership rate; meanwhile, my gym had wandering eyes and was looking for the next pick-up.
 It felt unfaithful, dishonest, and a bit like I was yesterday’s news.